 Responsibilities include, but are not limited to the following:

-● Research public and private grant and contract opportunities that align with Integrity’s mission, vision, service needs, and strategic goals.
+- Research city, county, state, federal, and private funding opportunities that align with Integrity’s mission, vision, service needs, and strategic goals.

-● Prepare and submit letters of inquiry, proposals, and full grant/contract applications.
+- Prepare and submit letters of inquiry, proposals, and applications.

-● Develop and sustain an understanding of Integrity’s programs and the behavioral services industry.
+- Sustain an understanding of Integrity’s programs and services, and the behavioral services industry.

 Job qualifications include:

-● Advanced computer skills and ability to learn technologies needed to complete work.
+- Advanced computer skills and ability to learn new technologies as needed.

 Interested candidates must submit a thoughtfully written cover letter, resume, and two (2) writing samples to email@example.com with ‘Development Specialist’ in the email subject line.

-Full-time employees receive a robust benefits package that includes paid holidays, vacation, sick and personal days; tuition reimbursement; medical, dental and vision benefits; short and long-term disability, life insurance; and a 403b retirement and profit sharing plan with a dollar-for-dollar match up to 3% maximum compensation.
-Integrity also offers ample opportunities for advancement; professional development; a warm, collaborative environment; numerous staff appreciation activities, and wellness initiatives.
+Salary range is $52,000-$55,000.
+Full-time employees receive an excellent benefits package that includes paid holidays, vacation, sick and personal days; medical, dental and vision benefits; short and long-term disability, life insurance; 403b retirement and profit sharing plan with a dollar-for-dollar match up to 3% maximum compensation.